graphql/graphql-spec/rfcs/InputUnion.md

 In this mutation, we encounter the main challenge of the **Input Union** - we need to determine the correct type of the data submitted.
 In a query, we have the `... on Cat` fragment which explicitly identifies the concrete type of the interface or union.

 A wide variety of solutions have been explored by the community, and they are outlined in detail in this document under [Possible Solutions](#Possible-Solutions).
+In the example above we employed a `__typename` field to indicate the type of animal, but this is only one possible solution.

 ## Use Cases